Sunlighter/GraphicsTerminal/README.md

 ### GetEventAsync

-`GetEventAsync` draws graphics, blocks until a desired event occurs, and then returns the event, which is an object inheriting from the `TerminalEvent` class. `GetEventAsync` creates a `Bitmap` and draws the graphics onto the bitmap.
-It takes three arguments: a `System.Drawing.Size` indicating the desired size of the bitmap, an `Action<System.Drawing.Graphics>` function, which is expected to draw the graphics on the bitmap, and a set of `EventFlags` which indicates what events you want.
+`GetEventAsync` displays graphics, blocks until a desired event occurs, and then returns the event, which is an object inheriting from the `TerminalEvent` class.
+There are multiple overloads depending on where to get the graphics from.

+`GetEventAsync(Size actionSize, Action<Graphics> draw, EventFlags flags)` takes an `actionSize`, creates a new bitmap of that size, creates a `Graphics` to draw on that bitmap, and passes the `Graphics` to your `draw` function.
+The bitmap will be scaled to fill the drawing area.
 Be sure to call <code>Clear</code> first, and to use colors with opaque alpha values.

+`GetEventAsync(Bitmap newBitmap, Option<DisposableBox<Bitmap>> bitmapReturn, EventFlags flags)` takes an already-created `Bitmap` and uses that.
+If the `DisposableBox<Bitmap>` is provided, it will receive the old bitmap, if there was one; otherwise, the old bitmap will be disposed.
+The new bitmap will be scaled to fit the drawing area.

+`GetEventAsync(Func<Size, Bitmap> createBitmap, Option<DisposableBox<Bitmap>> bitmapReturn, EventFlags flags)` gets the current size of the drawing area and passes it to `createBitmap`, which is expected to create a new bitmap and return it.
+The new bitmap is not required to be of the provided size, and will be scaled to fit the drawing area if necessary.

+`GetEventAsync(Func<Bitmap?, Size, Bitmap> createBitmap, EventFlags flags)` gets the old bitmap and passes it to `createBitmap`, which may either modify the given bitmap and return it, or create a new bitmap and arrange for the old one to be disposed eventually.
+The size of the drawing area is provided.

+All the `GetEventAsync` overloads take a `flags` argument which indicates the events you want.

 The `EventFlags` are: